gfagerlind/jenkins-opinionated/README.md

 The repo is divided into two parts:
 The [jenkins_server_bootstrap](jenkins_server_bootstrap) part and the demo part (everything else).

-The jenkins_server_bootstrap is to bootstrap the demo - its not part of it!
+The jenkins_server_bootstrap is to bootstrap the demo - it is not part of it!

 There might be nicer ways and better patterns to bootstrap jenkins.

-## So - what are the opinions?
+## So - what are the *opinionated* opinions?

-### CI user is just a developer with an appetite for the mundane
+### Make it work for everyone, make the CI user one of everyone
 Make it so any developer with the right credentials can do anything, and then make the CI system one of the any developers.

 Instead of *the CI system behaviour is the truth* you want to have *the test system is the truth* together with *the CI system mimics the local development environment* and *the local development environment is consistent and correct*.

-[Here](./reg.sh) is a [hacky example](./reg.mak) on how you can define the CI dependencies *outside* of the concept of jenkins, and then have jenkins being a secondary citizen that derives the work it needs to be done from the definitions of the primary citizen - the developer.
+[Here](./reg.sh) is a [hacky example](./reg.mak) on how you can define the CI flow *outside* of the concept of jenkins, and then have jenkins being a secondary citizen that adds just adds the boilerplate it needs, and then runs the definitions of the primary citizen - the developer.

-Avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.
+Avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round-about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.

-In extension this means that only define *jenkins specific* things in [libs](./libs) - if it can reasonable be pushed to the local developer environment do it.
+This also means that you should only define *jenkins specific* things in [libs](./libs) - if it can be pushed to the local developer environment, do it.
+For example, do not add a bunch of shell code to the libs files, make it into a script, put it into the local developer environment and let jenkins run it from there.

 ### Put the "configuration as code" together with the source code of the product
-This is why this example uses as little [JCasC](jenkins_server_bootstrap/jenkins.yaml) as possible - its a means to an end.

->*__NOTE__* The jenkins_server_bootstrap would *not* be in the source code repo in this example - since it will not stay consistent with the running server.
+>*__NOTE:__* The `jenkins_server_bootstrap`/[JCasC](jenkins_server_bootstrap/jenkins.yaml) would *not* be in the source code repo in this example - since it will not stay consistent with the running server.
+> So `jenkins_server_bootstrap` should be regarded as a deviation from this rule

-The reason is two fold, first, treat the CI configuration version consistency (that you know which version was used) with the same vigor as the product code.
+The reason is twofold, first, treat the CI configuration version consistency (that you know which version was used) with the same vigor as the product code.

-Second reason is that all the features are created and defined by the development community, you can as a developer, in this system create your own new "gocd" or "zuul", test it and deploy it just like any regular product change.
+Second reason is that all the features are created and defined by the development community.
+You can as a developer in this system create your own new "gocd" or "zuul", then test it and deploy it just like any regular product change.

 If you instead take the segregation approach the tendency is that you will split the community, in a way that does not benefit value flow.